 Look at your website like a hacker would.
 Look at your employees and their behavior, your email, the way you protect your information and what kind of information it is.

-The view from outside is always different than from the inside.
+The view from outside is always different from the view inside.

 Do not give out personal information over the phone or in an email unless completely sure.
 Social engineering is a process of deceiving individuals into providing personal information to seemingly trusted agents who turn out to be malicious actors.
 If contacted over the phone by someone claiming to be a retailer or collection agency, do not give out your personal information.
 Ask them to provide you their name and a call-back number.
 Just because they may have some of your information does not mean they are legitimate!